 But the good news is I actually manage to deal with it quite quickly – clearly my insulin sensitivity is pretty good, because immediately after the peak it begins to drop sharply.
 There’s another spike, and then another drop, and then another little spike, before we then see a steady drop off.

-So, the good news is that it wasn’t quite as bad as I was expecting, or as bad as it might have been.
+So, it wasn’t quite as bad as I was expecting, or as bad as it might have been.
+In fact in there’s a lot to be positive about – the return to baseline was really fast!

-After my blood sugar went down to 5.8 I had to have another snack – entirely keto this time of course!
+Because I was hungry, after my blood sugar went down to 5.8 I ended up having another snack – entirely keto this time of course!
 Just 3 slices of cheese, a few pork scratchings, and four slices of pepperoni.
 Just that small snack was more filling than half a pizza!
+But also – a lot of calories when you combine the two, and since the insulin would have locked my fat cells in “fat storage” mode, it’s likely I’ll see a bit of weight gain this week.

 So the summary is – there was good news and bad news.
-The good news is my insulin response was actually pretty fantastic for someone who was in the “severe danger zone” for diabetics just in December!
+The good news is my insulin response was actually pretty fantastic for someone who was in the “severe danger zone” for diabetes just five months ago!
 Clearing a very high-carb meal like that in 1 hour 45 minutes is a great achievement.

 The bad news is the size of that spike.
 Given my history with nerve damage, I simply cannot afford to allow myself spikes like that.
-But more good news is – now I know.
 I’ve seen the terrifying climb my blood sugar went through, and also felt the side effects – still feeling hungry, but also feeling fatigued, a natural side-effect of carb-spikes.
-That “afternoon slump” we often feel – which btw has disappeared for me entirely since switching to keto.
+That “afternoon slump” we often feel – which btw has otherwise disappeared for me entirely since switching to keto.

-So this is absolutely not going to be an excuse for me to regularly eat pizza!
+So there’s an important lesson for me, which is to avoid eating pizza!
 I may at some point try another experiment, maybe if I am recommended a particularly good, very low-carb keto base.
-But those brioche wraps are done with – I honestly can’t believe such skinny little wraps have such a high carb count!
+But those brioche wraps I’m done with – I honestly can’t believe such skinny little wraps have such a high carb count!

 Leave a Reply